CHEMICAL DUST HAZARDS

 This means calculating the total cost of your dust collection system, taking into consideration the costs for energy, replacement filters and downtime for maintenance.
 We have a rig dedicated to ANSI/ASHRAE Standard 199 testing to give you real world, apples-to-apples comparison data on our dust collectors.
 Data like emissions, pressure drop, compressed air usage, energy consumption, and emission readings shows you the real costs to operate the collector over time and make accurate system comparisons.

-The Gold Series dust collector performs well in applications where dry materials are batch mixed, conveyed and processes.
-The Gold Series offers high performance, a modular design, ease of service, and an optional bag-in, bag-out filter change out.
+The Gold Series X-Flo dust collector (GSX) performs well in applications where dry materials are batch mixed, conveyed and processes.
+The GSX offers high performance, a modular design, ease of service, and an optional bag-in, bag-out filter change out.
 Constructed from heavy-duty carbon steel to meet the demands of your application, the Gold Series has unparalleled strength and life compared to the competition.
-Coupled with Gold Cone™ vertical cartridge technology, the Gold Series offers superior pulsing of high-loading dust while simultaneously utilizing the smallest floor space of any dust collector available today.
+Coupled with Gold Cone™ X-Flo (GCX) vertical cartridge technology, the GSX offers superior pulsing of high-loading dust while simultaneously utilizing the smallest floor space of any dust collector available today.